Christ Revealed in Acts: In Resurrection vs. In Ascension

 the expansion of God's kingdom |

-Ultimate Goal |
+| Ultimate Goal | Making

-believers God-men, living and acting in the divine life |
+believers God-men, living and acting in the divine life | Building the

-church, completing God's eternal plan |
+church, completing God's eternal plan | Their common

 goal is to build the New Jerusalem as God's eternal habitation and